AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

   \bf Relative Speedup & & 1.000000& 1.890380& 3.411880& 5.717800& 8.524073\\
   \hline
   \end{tabular}
-  \caption{\it Parallel Algorithm 2 - Times for each execution in ms.}
+  \caption{\it Parallel Algorithm 2 - Times for each execution in ms and speedups.}
 \end{figure}

 \FloatBarrier